Ahmed-2023/FoodMart-Retail-Analysis-Project/README.md

 - Stores 17 and 13 have the highest returns, likely due to high sales volume, while some stores like Store 12 and 8 have lower returns despite high sales, indicating better management or higher-quality products.

+### RECOMMENDATIONS
+- Increase focus on Bronze customer segment (targeted loyalty campaigns).
+- Enhance production of healthy and low-fat products.
+- Open new stores in higher-income areas.
+- Conducting a performance evaluation for branch operations teams.
+- Review handling of brands with high product returns or revise storage policies